CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Doors.** All doors within the complex are crafted from wood and equipped with iron handles, hinges, and built-in locks.
 By default, the doors are unlocked, unless the text states otherwise.
 Both Sylas Alabaster (area 12) and a Feralkin named Mosk (area 9) carry an iron key that can be used to lock or unlock every door within the complex.
 Lock-picking is possible with thieves' tools and a successful CL 2 Sleight of Hand check, and doors can be forcefully broken down with a successful CL 4 Lift check.

 **Secret Doors.** The map for the Lavender Lancer Hideout is marked with an "S" to indicate the placement of secret doors.
 These doors are constructed from stone and blend seamlessly with the surrounding walls.
-If a character is within 10 feet, the narrator should promt a enviromental CL 3 Perception Skill check to detect the secret door.
+If a character is within 10 feet, the narrator should promt a environmental CL 3 Perception Skill check to detect the secret door.
 A character who actively searches the wall can uncover the secret door with a successful CL 2 Perception Check.
 These secret doors swing open on concealed iron hinges and are not locked.

 **Light.** Most areas within the hideout are illuminated by oil lamps affixed to wall sconces, which are refilled every few hours as necessary.